Master Your Business Finances with Cash Flow Forecasting

 The cash flow forecast targets three particular entities – offering them visibility and demonstrating financial control.
 A good projection, albeit still rough, can build confidence in each of these stakeholder groups.

-- Owners: Owners can see if they’re on track.
+- Owners: Owners can assess whether they’re on track financially.
 If not, they’ll know when and how to take action.

 - Banks: Banks may use a cash flow forecast to assess the liquidity of a business.
-The health of this forecast can be the difference between getting or not getting a loan.
+A strong financial projection can be the difference between securing or missing out on a loan.

 - Investors: Investors can see the current standing of a company.
-A cash flow forecast may persuade them to put more funds in and help jumpstart new projects.
+A positive cash flow forecast may encourage them to contribute more funds and support new projects.

 Both good and bad decisions come from the top.
 As a leader, you want to make as many good decisions as you can regarding your business, yourself, and your team.

 Before you take any action, it’s critical to know how money moves in your company.
-But here’s the thing – you can’t always rely on current or very recent data.
-Particularly with an events-based business.
+But here’s the thing – you can’t always rely on current or very recent data, especially in an events-based business.

 Cash flow forecasting considers a lot more information from the past months and years.
 And the final report can give you a better idea of what’s going on with your business.